CMB27/QwiicUART-Library/README.md

-## Legal Stuff
+---

-Much of the documentation in this README was shamelessly copied from the [Arduino Docs Language Reference](https://docs.arduino.cc/language-reference/), particularly from the [Serial](https://docs.arduino.cc/language-reference/en/functions/communication/serial/) section.
+Much of the documentation in this README is based on the [Arduino Docs Language Reference](https://docs.arduino.cc/language-reference/), particularly from the [Serial](https://docs.arduino.cc/language-reference/en/functions/communication/serial/) section.
+Modifications were made.
-This is legal, provided:
-- Arduino is given apprpriate credit
-- It is noteed if any changes were made
-- And this README is distributed under the same license as the Arduino documentation

-As already noted, much of the content of this README was was copied from Arduino's documentation.
-This copied content is in the Methods section of this README.

-Numerous changes were made to the copied text.
-Most of these were made to adapt it to this library, some were stylistic.

 The source code of this library is distributed under the [MIT license](LICENSE).
-However in order to comply with the requirements stated above, this README is distributed under the [Creative Commons Attribution Share Alike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+However this README is distributed under the [Creative Commons Attribution Share Alike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).